 With the slight modification to the front lips on my mags, feeding works just fine in my bone-stock LCT AK104 NV powered by a Firefox 11.1V 20C AK-stick LiPo.
 Mind you, this is done indoors at home, so I can’t say how well these are going to work on the field.
 I have reason to believe that these will continue to work great, from everything I’ve heard from other people who have run these or are continuing to run these mags say that they work great; albeit, these users are using the AK PMAGs in stock/unmodified form in Beta Project/CYMA “Custom” AKs.

 I’m usually a tinkerer when it comes to my guns, but I’ve had great results the past 2 times I’ve gamed my AK in stock form.
 I purchased my LCT AK104 NV for a great price at Airsoft Gear, considering the full steel construction and quality of workmanship.
 Julian from Airsoft Gear wanted me to make a video record of me stripping the AK down to every single part, but we never actually got around to doing so.
 As such, my AK has stayed in stock form for the months that I’ve owned it.
-To be honest, it shot really well out of the factory (400 FPS when chronographed with 0.20g BBs with zero hop up on; reaching just shy of 200 ft with awesome effectiveness on a human-torso-sized-target, when shooting Airsoft Gear’s Calibre Six 0.28g ammo).
+To be honest, it shot surprisingly well out of the factory (400 FPS when chronographed with 0.20g BBs with zero hop up on; capable of reaching just shy of 200 ft to a human-sized-target, when shooting Airsoft Gear’s Calibre Six 0.28g ammo).
 I honestly can’t think of much to improve in its gearbox or hop up chamber asides from adding a delayer chip as my single LCT AK74 high cap just wasn’t keeping up with feeding BBs on my 11.1V LiPo batteries.

 The lack of mid caps in my own possession was a serious downer to me – but now that I’ve got a full compliment of these guys, I’m seriously excited to play with my AK104!